snuismer/Evaluating-native-cytomegaloviruses-as-vectors/Real_Data/README.md

 - Tail_mm.
 The length of the tail in mm.
 - Body_W_Tail_mm.
 The length of the body from snout tip to tail tip in mm.
 - Body_WO_Tail_mm.
 The length of the body from snout tip to tail base in mm.
+- Pred_ELW.
+Eye lens weight predicted from body length as described in the manuscript.
+- Pred_Age.
+Animal age in days predicted using Eye lens weight as described in the manuscript.
+- TotalReads.
+The total number of sequencing reads.
+- CMV1M44_Reads.
+The total number of reads aligning to the M44 segment of MnatCMV1.
+- CMV1M69_Reads.
+The total number of reads aligning to the M69 segment of MnatCMV1.
+- CMV1M128_Reads.
+The total number of reads aligning to the M128 segment of MnatCMV1.
+- CMV2M44_Reads.
+The total number of reads aligning to the M44 segment of MnatCMV2.
+- CMV2M69_Reads.
+The total number of reads aligning to the M69 segment of MnatCMV2.
+- CMV2M128_Reads.
+The total number of reads aligning to the M128 segment of MnatCMV2.
+- CMV3M44_Reads.
+The total number of reads aligning to the M44 segment of MnatCMV3.
+- CMV3M69_Reads.
+The total number of reads aligning to the M69 segment of MnatCMV3.
+- CMV3M128_Reads.
+The total number of reads aligning to the M128 segment of MnatCMV3.